 Demand for the Company's services depends upon the level of spending by oil and gas companies for exploration, production and development activities, as well as on the number of crews conducting land and transition zone seismic data acquisition worldwide, and especially in North America.
 Fluctuations in the price of oil and gas in response to relatively minor changes in the supply and demand for oil and gas continue to have a major effect on these activities and thus, on the demand for the Company's services.
 Although published industry sources indicate that the number of seismic crews has decreased in the last five years, the Company believes that utilization of 3-D seismic equipment has increased.
-There can be no assurance of an increased demand for additional 3-D seismic equipment or as to the level of future demand for the Company's services.
+There can be no assurance of an increased demand for the Company's services.
 See "Business."